rajibmehedihasan/rajibmehedihasan/README.md

 ## Hi there 👋

-I'm **Mehedi Hasan**, a Full-Stack Developer and cool frontend crafter with over 6 years of experience building scalable, robust solutions.
-My focus areas include Node.js, Express, PostgreSQL, GraphQL, and visually engaging front-end development using React and Vue.
+I'm **Mehedi Hasan**, a Full-Stack Developer and cool frontend crafter with over 6 years of experience in building scalable, robust solutions.
+My focus areas include Node.js, Express, PostgreSQL, and GraphQL, along with visually engaging frontend development using React and Vue.

 - 🔭 I’m currently working at **Brain Station 23** as a Software Engineer, building dynamic APIs and reusable components.
 - 🌱 I’m currently learning advanced **GraphQL** techniques and exploring **real-time data streaming** with **Kafka**.